BadgeUp/badgeup-browser-client/README.md

 ## Support

 If you find an problem with this module, please file an issue.
-This module targets compatibility with all LTS versions of Node.js.
-These versions can be found in `.travis.yml`.